 Can All Pregnant Women Receive a Prenatal Massage?

 Not all pregnant women should seek therapeutic massages during pregnancy, especially if they have one or more of the following conditions:

 - Swelling is severe

 - Severe headaches and/or migraines

-TIP: Something to keep in mind is that you can receive a pregnancy massage at any point during your pregnancy, however, there are numerous facilities and massage therapists who will refuse to offer services to a woman in her first trimester.
-This is due to the increased chances of a miscarriage during the first trimester.
+TIP: Something to keep in mind is that you can receive a pregnancy massage at any point during your pregnancy, but some massage therapists will refuse to provide services to a woman in her first trimester.
+This is due to the increased chance of a miscarriage during the first trimester.

 Who Should I Talk to About Pregnancy Massages?

-You can talk to anyone really.
-Friends and family are always a good place to start, as they may have opinions, advice and referrals for you.
-You may also want to speak with your OBGYN, doula or midwife about receiving this type of prenatal care.
-They too may have a referral for you.
-You also want to find a massage therapist who is certified and trained specifically when dealing with pregnant women.
+You can talk to anyone, really.
+Friends and family are always a good place to start, as they may have advice and referrals for you.
+You may also want to speak with your OBGYN, doula, or midwife about receiving this type of prenatal care.
+They too may have referrals for you.
+You also want to find a massage therapist who is certified and trained to handle pregnant women.
 Use some of the information found here to create a list of questions for each of the professionals in your life about massages during pregnancy.
-Example questions can be:
+Example questions:

-- What trimester will be best to start pregnancy massage therapy?
+- What trimester would be best to start pregnancy massage therapy?

 - Do you know what pressure points to avoid?